dotnet/arcade/Documentation/DependencyFlowOnboarding.md

                      ]
    - Last Build: N/A
    ```
-2. Let @alexperovich, @jcagme or @mmitche know about the errors in the unsuccessful entry
+2. Incase of any errors contact @dnceng.